stanfordpython/python-labs/lab2-datastructures.md

 is_cyclone_phrase("acb") # => True
 is_cyclone_phrase("") # => True
 ```

+Using either `/usr/share/dict/words` or `http://stanfordpython.com/res/misc/words`, a 2.5M text file containing over 200 thousand English words, which are cyclone words?
+As a sanity check, we found 769 distinct cyclone words.

+### Other Phrases (challenge)

+On Puzzling.StackExchange, the user [JLee](https://puzzling.stackexchange.com/users/463/jlee) has come up with a ton of interesting puzzles of this form (I call words that follow a certain rule <something> words).
+If you like puzzles, read through [these JLee puzzles](https://puzzling.stackexchange.com/search?q=%22I+call+it%22+title%3A%22what+is%22+is%3Aquestion+user%3A463) or [these other puzzles inspired by JLee](https://puzzling.stackexchange.com/search?tab=votes&q=%22what%20is%20a%22%20word%20is%3aquestion).

 ### Pascal’s Triangle
 Write a function that generates the next level of Pascal’s triangle given a list that represents a valid row of Pascal’s triangle.